Nicoivazquez/Multiclass_Food_Classification/README.md

 ## Next steps:

 Simple next steps would be to use a grid search to find optimal hyper perimeters.
-Doing grid takes a long time but will give you the optimal hyperparameters.
+Doing grid search takes a long time but will give you the optimal hyperparameters.
 The ones I am most interested in is batch size and data augmentation.

 With more time, taking this project a step further would include getting deeper with transfer learning and re-training the model layers to fit my data set more.
 You can do this by freezing layers slowly rather than all at once as I did.